anirudhtomer/Plot_JS_Benchmarking/README.md

 Dependencies
 ------------
+The following dependencies are needed only if you want to use jqPlot graphing.
+In case you want to use this library just to managing timing calculations then do not include jQuery or jqPlot and it will still work fine.

 * jQuery
 * [jqPlot]: These plugins of jqPlot are used [jqplot.barRenderer.js], [jqplot.categoryAxisRenderer.js] and [jqplot.pointLabels.js]

-You can skip jqPlot as a dependency if you want to use some other charting library or if you do not want to use charting at all.
+You can skip jqPlot as a dependency if you want to use some other charting library.

 How to use?
 --------------